BlueBrain/Currentscape/README.md

 You can use currentscape legacy methods by setting "currentscape": {"legacy_method": True} in the config.
 If you want to show all currents with a stackplot, you can also use its legacy method by setting "current": {"legacy_method": True} in the config.
-The legacy methods can take longer to compute, take more memory during computation and the barplot method (used when patterns are used for currentscape plot, or when stackplot and show all currents are used) has a bad display when the figure is saved in the pdf format.
+The legacy methods can take longer to compute, take more memory during computation and the legacy barplot method (used when "pattern": {"use": True}, or when both "current": {"stackplot": True} and "show": {"all_currents": True}) has a bad display when the figure is saved in the pdf format.

 However, these methods can be useful to display the main features of the plots, without having the details blurred by e.g. low resolution.